danielvillahermosadominguez/shopping_list_vue/logbook.md

 26/03/2023
 - Sonarqube configuration in Github actions
+- Validation in edit form doesn't work the style
+- i18n = for internalization

 -Next steps are:
   - sometimes the fixture for acceptance tests don't finish correctly and we need to terminate the process
   - flacky tests again after refactoring.
 I removed some unnecesary asserts.
 Review it.
-  - Validation in edit form doesn't work the style

   - Fix fields for the Table.
 The fields are adapted to the text and it is strange
   - Writing the readme and conclusions after the first feature.  + remember to include:
     - flush